Pursuing Tick Bite Symptoms Amid COVID-19 Pandemic

 and COVID-19 have caught health care institutions off-guard, with significant financial and human health impacts.
 Norris-Roozmon and her colleagues are hopeful that their integrated approach will help to improve diagnosis of tick-borne disease in Ontario.

-Anyone who has been bitten by a tick is asked to submit this anonymous online survey.
+Anyone who has been bitten by a tick is asked to .
 See the image below for additional details.

 Release: Submitted